 It’s hard to name one single spot for where to go for brunch in Chicago.
 Thankfully, you have two days to enjoy that in-between mealtime because this city takes brunch seriously.
 Warm and gooey cinnamon rolls, build your own omelette stations, breakfast bread pudding, fried green tomatoes, chicken biscuits—is it brunch time yet?
 Here’s a quick guide to the best brunch spots in every Chicago neighborhood.

 Chicago Restaurant Week

-If you plan on visiting Chicago anytime between January 24th and February 9th then check out the menus of Chicago’s Restaurant Week.
+If you plan on visiting Chicago anytime between January and February each year, then check out the menus of Chicago’s Restaurant Week.
 Featuring around 400 downtown and suburban restaurants, Restaurant Week offers diners special prixe fixe menus.
 These menus may feature stars of that establishment or it could be an exclusive menu just for this 17-day celebration of Chicago’s food scene.
 Check out the list of restaurants participating here.

 WHAT TO SEE & DO

 One of the best parts of a bigger city is the shopping—and Chicago delivers.
 For luxury stores, pop-ups and department stores, head to Magnificent Mile (or Michigan Avenue) for the city’s premiere shopping strip.
 People travel from all around the world to shop this mile-long stretch of shops, like The American Girl shop at Water Tower Place.
 If you’re looking for local boutiques, head to Wicker Park or Lincoln Park for less traditional but just as swoon-worthy options.